jeffesonm/jerin-sits/src/content/blog/finneas.md

 </p>

 <p>
-    More than anything, Finneas loved his cat treats, and we were happy to oblige.
+    Finneas was also part retriever and enjoyed playing fetch in the living room with his little stuffed mouse.
+More than anything, he loved cat treats, and we were happy to oblige.
 </p>